Hardwick New Hall is an Elizabethan country house near

 completed!

-The gardens were split in to four sections; my
+The gardens were split into four sections, my

 favourite being the herb garden and the rose bushes.